-If it’s true that everyone loves a bad boy, then the creation of the thief turned X-Man Gambit was definitely inevitable and with a feature film from 20th Century Fox planned to begin filming later this year, that fandom is certain to grow.
-Created by Chris Claremont, Jim Lee and drawn by Mike Collins for issue #266 of Uncanny X-Men, Gambit quickly became popular beyond anyone’s expectations and has been in nearly every X-Men related franchise from Marvel for the entire decade and beyond.
-Of all the X-Men characters created after the comic series’ revival in the 70s, Gambit is second only to Wolverine in terms of his popularity with fans.
+If it's true that everyone loves a bad boy, then the creation of the thief turned X-Man Gambit was definitely inevitable and with a feature film from 20th Century Fox planned to begin filming later this year, that fandom is certain to grow.
+Created by Chris Claremont, Jim Lee and drawn by Mike Collins for issue #266 of "The Uncanny X-Men" comic book series, Gambit quickly became popular beyond anyone's expectations and has been in nearly every X-Men related franchise from Marvel for the entire decade and beyond.
+Of all the X-Men characters created after the comic series' revival in the '70s, Gambit is second only to Wolverine in terms of his popularity with fans.

 Remy Etienne LeBeau was born in New Orleans, Louisiana and was kidnapped by the Thieves Guild who believed him to be "Le Diable Blanc" (the White Devil) who was prophesied to unite the warring Thieves and Assassins Guilds.
 When he reached his teens, his mutant powers emerged, which he kept secret from family and friends and mastered them in private.
 A self-defense murder saw him banished from New Orleans and he traveled the world, surviving by plying his skills as a thief, and would have probably continued to do so had he not met Storm.